To some extent for nearly everyone, the holidays are a stressful time; plain and simple.

 For those of us in recovery, we are more than well acquainted with the stress of the holidays, as it at times has the potential to threaten a relapse.

 We often times don’t like to talk about it, but a lot of people go out during the holidays.
-The mixture of general stress and the prevalence of people drinking and/or using around them often times has the potential to trigger them into old thought patterns, and they search for an old coping mechanism.
+The mixture of holiday stress and the prevalence of people drinking and/or using around them often times has the potential to trigger them into old thought patterns, and they search for an old coping mechanism.

 - 12 Step Based Meetings/Holiday Events: We cannot stress enough the importance which community has upon someone’s own recovery.
 One of the most common ways that our clients have been able to do that is to become involved in 12 Step Based Recovery.
 Within the rooms of NA and AA, the holidays are a wonderful time to be present both in mind and body.
 Members share their experience, strength, and hope within the regular meetings and it is not uncommon that meeting halls will host holiday events such as Thanksgiving potlucks or Christmas parties.
 Furthermore, on the day these exact holidays fall on, one would be able to attend marathon meetings; which are meetings that are held back to back throughout a 24-hour period.
 So, if you need to get to a meeting on one of these trying days, there is one available.